Use an Appropriate Account/Username

 Include a Twitter Logo and Link on Your Website

 Make it easier for users to find your Twitter account.
 Add a Twitter logo on your website, and promote it with a strong call to action.
+After all, Twitter has more than 206 million daily active users worldwide.

 Use Those Hashtags!